Expert

-Brenda Koekkoek is a Programme Manager of the Circle of Excellence on Plastic Pollution, which aims to foster UNEP-wide leadership, collaboration and communication on marine litter and plastic pollution towards collective impact through establishing and coordinating the internal UNEP Circle of Excellence on Plastic Pollution.
-By promoting multi-stakeholder engagement and policy dialogues for plastic pollution, including deliberations for a possible future global agreement, she is also supporting the UNEP-wide sustainable consumption and production workstream including on waste management, chemical additives and microplastics.
+Previously, Brenda worked as a programme manager for the Circle of Excellence on Plastic Pollution, which aimed to foster UNEP-wide leadership, collaboration and communication on marine litter and plastic pollution towards collective impact through establishing and coordinating the internal UNEP Circle of Excellence on Plastic Pollution.
+By promoting multi-stakeholder engagement and policy dialogues for plastic pollution, including deliberations for a possible future global agreement, she also supported the UNEP-wide sustainable consumption and production workstream including on waste management, chemical additives and microplastics.

 Prior to this, Brenda worked in a leading role with the secretariat of SAICM from 2012 onwards, including managing the secretariat efforts to design and now execute this multi-stakeholder SAICM GEF project.